 Stipulates that appropriations are not to be expended, if possible, until all existing work project authorization for the same purpose is exhausted.
 Executive deletes.
-House retains.
+House, Senate, and Conference retain.

 Sec.
-218. State Administrative Board Transfers - DELETED
+218. State Administrative Board Transfers - RETAINED

 Stipulates that the legislature may intertransfer funds via concurrent resolution if the State Administrative Board transfers funds.
 Executive deletes.
-House deletes.
+House and Senate concur.
+Conference retains.

 Sec.
-218. Retention of Reports - RETAINED
+219. Retention of Reports - RETAINED

 Requires MSP to receive and retain copies of all reports funded by the department's budget, while complying with federal and state guidelines for records retention.
 Executive deletes.
-House retains.
+House, Senate, and Conference retain.

 Sec.
-219. Report on Policy Changes for Public Act Implementation - REVISED
+220. Report on Policy Changes for Public Act Implementation - REVISED

 Requires MSP to report on policy changes made to implement public acts that took effect during the prior calendar year.
 Executive deletes.
 House revises to align report recipients with section 205.
+Senate retains.
+Conference includes House revision.

 Sec.
-220. Severance Pay Reporting - REVISED
+221. Severance Pay Reporting - REVISED

 Requires MSP to report any severance pay for a director or other high-ranking official not later than 14 days after a severance agreement is signed; maintain an internet site posting any severance pay in excess of 6 weeks of wages; report the total amount of severance pay remitted and the number of MSP employees receiving severance pay in FY 2021-22.
 Executive deletes.
 House revises to align report recipients with section 205, delete the requirement to maintain an internet site posting any severance pay in excess of 6 weeks of wages, and update fiscal year references.
+Senate retains with updated fiscal year references.
+Conference includes House revisions.